Grandma's Marathon: Race history

-Race Weekend
+Race weekend

 What started in 1977 as a single race has grown to a weekend of running events hosted by the Grandma's Marathon organization.

 Thursday starts the health expo at the Duluth Entertainment Convention Center.
 Races begin Friday, kicked off with Whipper Snapper races for kids at Bayfront Festival Park, followed by the William A. Irvin 5K, which was first run in 1994.
 The race is named after the Great Lakes ore boat docked in the slip at the canal; the course starts at the stern, circles the canal area and finishes at the bow.
 Nearly 2,000 runners participate.

 Early Saturday morning, the Garry Bjorklund Half Marathon, kicks off, sending more than 7,000 runners south on Scenic Route 61 to Duluth.
 The half marathon was first run in 1991 and has since eclipsed the marathon in participation by a few hundred runners.
 The race starts near the Talmadge River.

-The full marathon begins an hour after the half marathon starts.
+The half marathon begins at 6:00 am.
+The full marathon begins at 7:40 am for men's elite and sub-elite, followed by women's elite, sub-elite and citizens at 7:45.

 Throughout the rest of the year, the Grandma's Marathon organization runs other races, such as the Fitger's 5k, the Park Point 5 Miler, and the Grandma's Minnesota Mile.
+Grandma’s Marathon was the 10th largest marathon in the United States in 2023.